 “Dammit, you’re almost a poet.
 Sure, you aren’t queer?”

 “100%.
 I listened to all kinds of music too.
 I liked your rendering of BLUE RONDA.”

 “Hippie Boy is a music lover.
 You from Boston?”

 “You be careful.
 That tropical sun burns northern white boys like pigs at a barbecue.”

 “Thanks for the advice.”
 I left him for a swim in the ocean, which was ten degrees warmer than the beach at Harwichport at the height of summer.
 I bobbed on the waves for a good hour and then returned to the hotel.
 The sun had had its way with my skin and I crashed in my bed before the sunset.

 The majority of the Sea Breeze clientele appeared to be harmless seniors with a short term on life.
 Nick called the Sea Breeze ‘the Stairway to Heaven’.
-After the third day people nodded hello with reservation.
-I was Old Bill’s friend and they maintained a distance.
+Most residents nodded in passing without saying a word in fear I might be like Old Bill. with reservation.

 After a week my scorched skin deepened to a golden brown.